Scopely: Partnerships

+In 2020, Scopely launched Scrabble GO.
+In June 2020, it was announced that the game was the "best launch ever for a mobile word game", based on figures of over 2.5 million people are playing daily for an average of 100 minutes each day.

+In April 2023, the company launched Monopoly Go!, which became the biggest mobile game of 2023, generating $1 billion in revenue that year.
+By 2025, the mobile game went on to become the fastest in history to gross $3 billion.

+In February 2024, Scopely ended its publishing partnership with Global Worldwide game studio on the title Kingdom Maker and redeployed the Scopely team supporting the project to other games.

 Funding

 In 2013, Scopely raised a seed round of $8.5 million, led by Anthem Venture Partners, with participation from The Chernin Group, Greycroft Venture Partners, and New Enterprise Associates.
 In 2014, Scopely raised a $35 million Series A funding round, led by Evolution Media.
 In 2016, Scopely raised $55 million in Series B funding.
 In 2017, the company announced $60 million in Series C funding, led by Revolution Growth, and then raised an additional $100 million from Greenspring Associates in 2018.

 In 2019, the company announced $200 million in Series D financing, valuing the company at $1.7 billion.
 In March 2020, the company announced another $200 million in Series D financing, valuing the company at $1.9 billion.

 In October 2020, Scopely announced $340 million in Series E financing, valuing the company at $3.3 billion.

-As of October 2021, Scopely was valued at $5.4 billion.